FrankRay78/SpeedTestConsole/README.md

 ## About The Project
-A cross-platform command-line application for performing network speed tests, including server discovery, latency measurement, and download speed testing.
+A cross-platform command-line application for performing network speed tests, including server discovery, latency measurement, download and upload speed testing..

 SpeedTestConsole is not endorsed by or related to [Speedtest by Ookla](https://www.speedtest.net/) in any way, although their servers are used under the hood.